 If having virtual assistant support is important, then the Elite 85t won’t disappoint you, as the buds demonstrate excellent speech recognition to register voice commands.
 Much fun was had using Google Assistant to pull up World Series box scores and voice-to-text friends when playing video games in the office uninterrupted.
 Siri gave me the same attention on macOS and didn’t skip a beat when pulling up calendar invites.
 Jabra confirmed that Alexa is coming in a Q1 2021 software upgrade.

-Jabra Elite 85t: Active noise cancellation and HearThrough
+Jabra Elite 85t review: Active noise cancellation and HearThrough

 You can thank Jabra’s robust spec sheet for the stellar results, which includes six microphones, the Qualcomm QCC5126 processor (the same one featured in the Elite 75t), and its own dedicated ANC chip.
 There are also five levels of noise cancellation that can be adjusted in the Sound+ app, each level increasing by 3 decibels.